Home » Symptoms » Dog Symptoms A-Z » Bloody Ear Discharge

 Bloody Ear Discharge in Dogs

-Bloody ear discharge in dogs refers to the presence of blood or bloody secretion coming from the dog’s ear canal.
-This symptom can indicate various health problems, ranging from mild irritations to serious injuries or infections.
+Bloody ear discharge in dogs refers to the presence of blood or bloody secretion coming out of the dog’s ear canal.
+This symptom can indicate various health issues, ranging from mild irritation to serious injuries or infection.

 Can Occur with the Following Diseases: